AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 #### Efficiency (%)

 <span class="param-badge badge-int">int</span>
 Fuel efficiency.
+Only used if `Cost generation` is set to `useCostTimeseries`.

 #### Variable O&M (€/MWh)

 <span class="param-badge badge-float">float</span>
-Variable operation and maintenance costs only use if cost generation is set to use cost timeseries.
+Variable operation and maintenance costs, only used if `Cost generation` is set to `useCostTimeseries`.

 #### Marginal cost (€/MWh)

 <span class="param-badge badge-float">float</span>
 Marginal cost.
+Only used to compute operating costs in the outputs.

 #### Startup cost (€)

 <span class="param-badge badge-float">float</span>
-Cost of starting a new plan
+Cost of starting a new plant.
+Used in the optimization for `accurate` and `milp` mode and in the outputs for all modes.

 #### Market bid cost (€/MWh)

 <span class="param-badge badge-float">float</span>
 Market bid cost.
+Only used in the optimization for defining operating costs.

 #### Fixed O&M cost (€/h)

 <span class="param-badge badge-float">float</span>
 Fixed operation and maintenance costs.
+Used in the optimization for `accurate` and `milp` mode and in the outputs for all modes.

 #### Random spread (€/MWh)

 <span class="param-badge badge-float">float</span>
-Random spread on the market bid.
+Used to define noise on market bid cost in the optimization to avoid equivalent solutions.
+Even with a null value, a small noise (absolute value between 5e-4 and 6e-4) is applied.

 !!! note
-    The **optimal dispatch plan** as well as **locational marginal prices** are based on **market bids**, while the assessment of the operating costs associated with this optimum are based on cost parameters.
+    The **optimal dispatch plan** as well as **marginal prices** are based on **market bids**, while the assessment of the operating costs associated with this optimum are based on cost parameters.
 In standard "perfect" market modeling, there is no difference of approaches because market bids are equal to marginal costs.

-## Other emission rates
+### Other emission rates

 The following parameters allow the user to indicate the rates of emission of different polluants for a given cluster.
+They are not used in the optimization.

 #### CO2 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Carbon dioxide emission rate.

 #### SO2 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Sulfur dioxide emission rate.

 #### NH3 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Ammonia emission rate.

 #### NOx (t/MWh)

 <span class="param-badge badge-float">float</span>
+Nitrogen oxides emission rate.

 #### NMVOC (t/MWh)

 <span class="param-badge badge-float">float</span>
+Non-methane volatile organic compounds emission rate.

 #### PM2.5 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Fine particulate matter (diameter below 2.5 µm) emission rate.

 #### PM5 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Particulate matter (diameter below 5 µm) emission rate.

 #### PM10 (t/MWh)

 <span class="param-badge badge-float">float</span>
+Particulate matter (diameter below 10 µm) emission rate.

 #### Other polluant 1 (t/MWh)

 <span class="param-badge badge-float">float</span>
+User defined pollutant emission rate.

 #### Other polluant 2 (t/MWh)

 <span class="param-badge badge-float">float</span>
+User defined pollutant emission rate.

 #### Other polluant 3 (t/MWh)

 <span class="param-badge badge-float">float</span>
+User defined pollutant emission rate.

 #### Other polluant 4 (t/MWh)

 <span class="param-badge badge-float">float</span>
+User defined pollutant emission rate.

 #### Other polluant 5 (t/MWh)

 <span class="param-badge badge-float">float</span>
+User defined pollutant emission rate.

-## Time series generation
+### Time series generation

 #### Parameter